Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 - Use a lighter color honey (not wildflower honey) to ensure the flavor stays mild and not bold in flavor.

 - Do NOT use super thin honey like the kind that comes in a squeeze bottle or "honey bear".
+The brands I’ve listed work perfectly in this recipe.
+A creamed honey should work well too.

-- See the ingredients, above notes or recommended products below for the exact type of honey that I use.
+- See the linked ingredients, above notes or recommended products below for the exact type of honey that I use.

 - The honey in the video on my site does not reflect the correct type of honey that should be used - I did not film that video and the wrong honey was used.
 You must use the correct kind of honey for this recipe!
 I have listed the brands used in the links.

-Frosting Cake/Cupcakes: It takes about 1 to 1 1/2 cups of frosting to generously frost 12 cupcakes.
-It takes about 2 1/2 to 4 cups of frosting to fill and generously frost a two-layer 9" cake.
+Frosting Cake/Cupcakes: It takes about 1 to 1 ½ cups of frosting to generously frost 12 cupcakes.
+It takes about 2 ½ to 4 cups of frosting to fill and generously frost a two-layer 9" cake.

 The photographs of this recipe, recipe and all content above are copyright protected.
 Please do not use my photos without prior written permission.
 If you choose to share this recipe, please feel free to share by using proper etiquette and providing a link back to my original recipe on my blog, not a screenshot, with proper disclosure [the original recipe - "title of recipe" by Recipes to Nourish].
 Copying/pasting the full recipe text to websites or social media is prohibited.
 If you make significant changes to the recipe or adapt the recipe in any way, please rewrite the recipe in your own unique words and provide a link back here with proper disclosure for credit.
 Thanks for understanding!